MarcelVos96/OpenRCT2-Ride-ticket-price-calculator/README.md

 4. Once the file is there, it should show up ingame in the dropdown menu under the map icon.

 ## Credits
-Designed and mostly written by Marcel Vos with a big thanks to Tygrysek90 for helping with this plugin and setting up the basics.
+- Designed and mostly written by Marcel Vos with a big thanks to Tygrysek90 for helping with this plugin and setting up the basics.
+- Thanks to Basssiiie for creating the OpenRCT2-Simple-Typescript-Template that is used in this plugin